-Building on his first career in Industrial Computing, he trained as a Technology Teacher and has taught ICT, Engineering, EPQ, PE and PSHE.
-His teaching qualifications include a BSc, PGCE and NPQH and has taught in 3 schools.
+Building on his first career in Industrial Computing, he trained as a Technology Teacher and has taught ICT, Engineering, EPQ, PE, and PSHE.
+His teaching qualifications include a BSc, PGCE, and NPQH and has taught in 3 schools.

 As a member of a Christian Outward Bound Centre in North Wales, he is committed to extending young people’s experience of the outdoor world with all its challenges and opportunities for character building and leadership training.
-He has arranged and led sailing trips, outward bound activity weeks, mountain biking and a wide range of sports activities during his teaching career.
+He has arranged and led sailing trips, outward-bound activity weeks, mountain biking and a wide range of sports activities during his teaching career.
 Leading the ‘First Give’ charity programme in his school with Sixth Form students is also a keen interest, as it enables young people to engage in local groups that serve the needy in society.
 He is qualified as a sailing instructor through the RYA.

 Stephanie has children at Ford End and has become increasingly interested in the education system since working with NESTA’s The Lab on some of their education programmes.
 In my time at NESTA, the education programmes were focused on technology and its use within the education system; reducing the education gap between advantaged and disadvantaged children and the reduction of the reliance on examinations as measurement of success (for the school and the individual).

-Following maternity leave, Stephanie worked with the Facilities team and the Estate team at NESTA and was involved with the process of purchasing a central London premises, renovating and marketing the space to entrepreneurs and organisations with social benefit.
-Through this project she worked on the Health and Safety of the office space and some of the implications and the implementation of these rules.
+Following maternity leave, Stephanie worked with the Facilities team and the Estate team at NESTA and was involved with the process of purchasing central London premises, renovating and marketing the space to entrepreneurs and organisations with social benefit.
+Through this project, she worked on the Health and Safety of the office space and some of the implications and the implementation of these rules.

 Stephanie currently works for the London Ambulance Service as an Emergency Ambulance Crew, working alongside Paramedics in the treatment of patients.
-She am also studying towards her paramedic science degree.
+She is also studying towards her paramedic science degree.
 This position has increased her awareness and appreciation of Continuous Professional Development as well as her interest in health education, and her love of working within a community.

 Stephanie is passionate about the Ford End School community spirit and the education and development of all of its children and staff.